Fire Department

 • Have your chimney inspected and cleaned annually.

-• Change that battery in your smoke detector frequently.
+• Change the battery in your smoke detector frequently.

 • Do not overload any electrical outlets.